Q: First, can you tell us a little bit about your “work-life” and your “home life.”

 Q: How did you come to your current career?

 During my time at Ohr Naava, one of my main objectives was to create events for Ohr Naava which would help raise funds while at the same time brand its name.
-Some of the events which I am incredibly proud to have produced and marketed was the Avinu Malkeinu event, the Day to Disconnect Initiative and most recently the Brooklyn MRKT event.
+Some of the events which I am incredibly proud to have produced and marketed are the Avinu Malkeinu event, the Day to Disconnect Initiative and most recently the Brooklyn MRKT event.
 Together with a group of dedicated volunteers, the idea to start an event called the Brooklyn MRKT was conceived.
 Through this event, we’d allow women to be under one roof, helping them to grow their business, while simultaneously helping shoppers help Ohr Naava.
 It was a huge success because of the multi-layered aspects of how many people it helped.
-The first year we had 25 vendors.
-The second year we had 40.
+In the first year, we had 25 vendors.
+The second-year we had 40.
 The third year, 70.
 And this year BH we have close to 100!

 Q: Do you have a tip for other women – whether it pertains to finding success in your industry, success in building a career in general, or success in balancing work and home?

 Do what you love.
 Don’t think about “Oh, it’s too late.”
-I went back to school when I was in my late 20s and had never previously took a marketing course.
+I went back to school when I was in my late 20s and had never previously taken a marketing course.

 Let go of feeling guilty.
 It drains you and doesn’t accomplish anything.
-In fact, often times, it’s the guilt which drains you and not the thing you think are draining you.
+In fact, oftentimes, it’s the guilt that drains you and not the thing you think are draining you.

 Surround yourself with positive people and vibes.
 It’s the most refreshing energy boost—ever.
 I’m blessed to have so many people like that in my life.